arun-ks/CorporateBingo/README.md

 + Open [this link](https://arun-ks.github.io/CorporateBingo/), to view your randomly generated Bingo Card.
     + You can create a new Bingo Card by refreshing the page.
 + Listen carefully to what people say in the Call & mark the phrases you hear, by clicking on them.
-    + In case you did a mistake, you can undo selection, by clicking the cell again
+    + To undo marking, just click the cell again
 + If you get to mark all cells of a row, or of a column or of a diagonal, shout **BINGO**
 + Continue playing to see if you can mark other row/column/diagonal.
 Or, you can refresh page to play a new round